 Status

-Number of reproductively active northern goshawk territories recorded during surveys in the Lake Tahoe Basin (1997 to 2019) relative to TRPA's threshold standard of 12 population sites.
-Due to vast differences in survey effort each year, there are no known trends in the population.
+Number of reproductively active American goshawk territories recorded during surveys in the Lake Tahoe Basin (1997 to 2023).
+The threshold standard is 12 population sites.
+Survey effort varies considerably each year complicating status and trend determinations.

 Evaluation Map